Raushan250/Prizy-Pricer/readme.md

 It is running correctly in my local.If you are getting error.

 Please make sure you are ruuning this in STS with spring boot 2.
-Because I have tested this onli in STS.
+Because I have tested this only in STS.

 Save Product